nilostolte/UTF-8/README.md

 ## The Source Files

-The source files and their locations in the file structure is given by the file `sources.txt`.
+The source files and their locations in the file structure are given by the file `sources.txt`.
 This files is used for building the jar.

 ### InputFile.java and Input.java